ebechtold/Metabolic-interactions-underpinning-high-methane-fluxes-across-terrestrial-freshwater-wetlands/Figure3.md

 Now we will visualize the networks and get network statistics outside of R using the progran Gephi.
 Download at https://gephi.org/users/download/

+Figure 3 and S8 use the exact same output but Figure 3 is visualized with only the MAGs from MUCC v2.0.0 that are found in the networks and Figure S8 is the entore network.
+Figure S10 uses the same data but uses a p values of 0.06 instead of 0.05.